SubramanyaKS/SubramanyaKS/README.md

 - 😄 Pronouns: He/Him

-- 🥅 2024 Goals: Contribute more to Open Source projects.
+- 🥅 2024 Goals: Contribute more to Open Source projects and learn new technologies.

 - 👀 I'm always eager to learn new things and tackle interesting challenges.